RNDVOUZ/RNDVOUZ.github.io/docs/getting-started/usage.md

 <img className="mockup" width="180vw" src="/img/mockup/setup_done.png"/>

 <div className="mockup-p">
 There will be an onboarding process that will ask you for your information when you register on our app.
+Additionally this onboarding process will allow you to get a glimpse of the swipe functionality that is an integral part of our app.
 </div>

 <div style={{clear: "both"}}> </div>